KeorapetseCode/Avaj_launcher/README.md

 - $javac -sourcepath @sources.txt <br />

 # Prerequisites
   This is a command line program. javac and java is to be installed prior.
-Maven cannot be used to compile the source files.
+Maven cannot be used to compile the source files as per the question paper required.